Christian-Hummel/IMC-Assignment-2/README.md

 request_raise() - send a request to the respective supervisor to get an increase in salary

-get_agent_stats() - shows the number of customers, the total revenue he produced and the amount of trips he sold

-get_agent_by_id() - displays travel agent attributes: employer_ID, name, email, address, salary, nationality,

 update_agent() - allows to update following attributes: name, email, address